Hugh Chamberlen

 Hugh Chamberlen the elder (c.
-1632 – after 1720) was an English royal physician, obstetrician and writer on finance.
+1632 – 17 June 1728) was an English royal physician, obstetrician and writer on finance.

 Life

 The eldest son of Peter Chamberlen the third by his marriage with Jane, eldest daughter of Sir Hugh Myddelton, bart., he was born in the parish of St. Anne's, Blackfriars, between 1630 and 1634.
 He is styled Doctor of Medicine in the lists of the Royal Society.

 In 1668 Chamberlen had a project for ridding London of the plague.
 He acquired a reputation in his profession, more especially as a man-midwife, and on the petition of his father he obtained, in February 1673, the reversion of Sir John Hinton's place as physician in ordinary to the king.
 The office fell to him the following October.
 He was elected a Fellow of the Royal Society in April 1681.

 In March 1688 the Royal College of Physicians, on the information of Walter Charleton, took action against Chamberlen for the "illegal and evil" practice of medicine.
 He continued, however, to enjoy an extensive business at court, while he was selected by James II to attend Mary of Modena in her confinements.
 At the birth of Prince James Francis Edward Stuart, on 10 June 1688, Chamberlen came too late to be present.
 He later wrote a letter to the Electress Sophia of Hanover on the circumstances, dated from the Hague on 4 October 1713.

 Chamberlen's politics were those of the Whigs.
 George Wingrove Cooke considered that Chamberlen had suffered for his political principles.
 He had a general pardon issued in June 1686.

 Chamberlen ultimately went to Amsterdam, where he practised for several years.
 He parted with the family secret of the midwifery forceps to the Dutch surgeon Hendrik van Roonhuisen.
 He was still alive in November 1720.